-In the 3D point cloud denoising experiment, we select the microsoft voxelized dataset 3 \cite{ref40} and adopt a preprocessing method similar to the image experiment.
-The point clouds are downsampled and split into multiple independent batches containing $N=4000$ vertices.
-A denser 40-nearest neighbor graph structure is constructed based on Euclidean distance.
-The experiment was also conduct under a noise level of $\sigma=20.0$, with training rounds increase to 1000 epochs to ensure convergence; other hyperparameters remain consistent with the image experiment.
-We present the visual results in Fig. \ref{fig:cloud_denoising} and the quantitative results in Table \ref{tab:cloud_results}.
+For 3D point-cloud denoising, we use samples from the Microsoft Voxelized Upper Bodies dataset~\cite{ref40}.
+Following a preprocessing strategy similar to the image experiment, each point cloud is downsampled and split into multiple independent batches containing $N=4000$ vertices.
+A 40-nearest-neighbor graph is constructed using Euclidean distance.
+The experiment is conducted under the same noise level $\sigma=20.0$, while the number of training epochs is increased to $1000$ to facilitate convergence.
+All other hyperparameters are kept the same as in the image experiment.
+The visual results are shown in Fig.~\ref{fig:cloud_denoising}, and the quantitative results are given in Table~\ref{tab:cloud_results}.

-The experimental results demonstrate that the proposed FGFRFT algorithm achieves an excellent balance between denoising precision and computational efficiency.
-In the image denoising task, the approximate algorithm not only avoid performance degradation due to series truncation but also achieve peak signal-to-noise ratios (PSNR) slightly higher than the exact GFRFT on some test samples.
-For instance, in Image 1, the PSNR of the FGFRFT reconstructed image reach 40.132 dB, slightly outperforming the standard method's 39.222 dB.
-However, in terms of computational efficiency, FGFRFT exhibit significant advantages.
-By avoiding the $O(N^3)$ dense matrix operations in each iteration, the total training time for the image denoising task is drastically reduced from 2.4 hours for the standard method to 0.97 hours, and the average time per batch drop from 540 seconds to 220 seconds.

-Similarly, in the 3D point cloud denoising task involving complex geometric structures, the proposed method demonstrate even more compelling superiority.
-On the David9 dataset, the PSNR of FGFRFT reach 40.85 dB, significantly surpassing the standard method's 37.10 dB.
-Meanwhile, the total training time is compressed from 5.42 hours to 1.67 hours, achieving a speedup of approximately 3.25 times.
-These results strongly validate that the proposed approximation strategy can effectively reduce computational overhead while preserving, or even enhancing, signal reconstruction quality in complex manifolds.
-We provide the denoising source code in Algorithm \ref{alg:denoising} below.